Mobilize Power Fund

 The Mobilize Power Fund prioritizes organizations that are led by young women of color (transgender and cisgender), and trans, queer, gender non conforming and intersex young people of color under 35, led by and for communities directly impacted by the issues they focus on, have an intersectional gender justice lens, and have a total organizational budget under $500k.
 Groups do not need 501c3 of fiscal sponsor status to apply.

-We only fund within the United States and U.S territories, including American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
+We only fund within the United States and U.S. territories, including American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.

 There are five main areas of criteria your organization must meet:

 • BIPOC Youth Leadership.
 Young women of color (transgender and cisgender), and trans, queer, gender non conforming and intersex young people of color under 35 are in leadership and decision-making roles.
 There is by and for leadership of communities directly-impacted by the issues you are responding to.
-This criteria is for both your group / organization AND the specific work you are applying for.

 • Gender Justice.
 Your political analysis shows how the issue(s) you're responding to are connected to patriarchy, transphobia, homophobia, gender inequity, or gender-based violence.
-This criteria is for both your group / organization AND the specific work you are applying for.

 • Rapid Response.
 Your proposal is a time-sensitive response to an immediate and unanticipated movement building threat or opportunity that requires your group to significantly pivot from your ongoing and regularly planned work.